I often describe the stock market as a battlefield … And the evening star candlestick pattern is all about battle.

 #7 (Hopefully) Take Your Profits!*

 If your trade went well, enjoy the reward.
+Set your target before the trade.
+I often aim for 10%, 20%, or 30%.
+Those singles add up.
 Remember, my results aren’t typical.
-This isn’t investment advice.
+Trading is risky.
 Be aware you can lose money.
-Do your own research and seek the advice of a professional.
+Do your own research and never risk more than you afford to lose.

 Key Tips on Trading the Evening Star Candlestick Pattern